chris-martin/chris-martin.org/in/posts/2009-06-19-math-lament/post.md

 > In place of a natural problem context in which students can make decisions
 > about what they want their words to mean, and what notions they wish to
 > codify, they are instead subjected to an endless sequence of unmotivated and
-> a priori "definitions."
+> a priori “definitions.”
 The curriculum is obsessed with jargon and
 > nomenclature, seemingly for no other purpose than to provide teachers with
 > something to test the students on.
 No mathematician in the world would bother
-> making these senseless distinctions: 2 1/2 is a "mixed number," while 5/2 is
+> making these senseless distinctions: 2 1/2 is a “mixed number,” while 5/2 is
-> an "improper fraction. " They’re *equal* for crying out loud.
+> an “improper fraction.”
+They’re *equal* for crying out loud.
 They are the
 > same exact numbers, and have the same exact properties.
 Who uses such words
 > outside of fourth grade?